henriquerfmendes/todo-list-full/README.md

 - **Headless UI**: Unstyled, accessible components
 - **Jest**: JavaScript testing framework
 - **React Testing Library**: Testing library for React

+## Available Screens

+- **Login**: User authentication.
+- **User Registration**: Create a new account.
+- **Password Recovery**: Request password reset via email.
+- **Password Reset**: Set a new password using the link sent by email.
+- **Logged Area**: Task management.

+## Authentication Features

+- Password reset is performed via email sent by Supabase.
+The user receives a link to reset their password.
+- Each user can have up to **50 active tasks** (not deleted).
+When this limit is reached, no new tasks can be added until some are removed.
+- In the logged area, there is a navigation bar displaying the user's name (email) and a logout button to end the session.

 ## Prerequisites